stephengeller/CV/README.md

 ## Skills

+#### Quick learner

+I have always been excited by learning new technologies and software, both in music and non music-related areas:

+  - Learnt how to use [Logic Pro](https://www.apple.com/uk/logic-pro/) at 14 years old to record and produce live music, and subsequently learnt [Ableton Live](https://www.ableton.com/) over a few months in order to explore more electronic-based composition.
+  - Taught myself to use [Traktor Pro](https://www.native-instruments.com/en/products/traktor/dj-software/traktor-pro-2/), a software used by DJs to perform live.
+  - Taught myself [QLab](https://figure53.com/qlab/) so I can design soundscapes and sound effects for theatre productions

+I am equally keen on learning new techniques when required by the situation at hand:

+  - Without any prior knowledge of how to do them, I taught myself to write thorough risk assessments and method statements for shows involving casts and crews of over 30 people.
+  - During 'Damage', I learnt how to manage a small £400 budget to provide necessary funds for purchasing all set items

 #### Strong communicator

 During my time with the University of Sheffield's Theatre Company ([SuTCo](http://www.sutco.org/)), I held the role of Technical Manager, which was reliant on clear and confident communication in order to achieve goals work efficiently.